 Good Morning Smartphone!
 How Germany sleeps in 2020

-A large proportion of the working population still uses their smartphone after 11 p.m.
-At the same time, 65% of phone alarm clocks ring before 7 a.m.
-In every fifth night the smartphone free time is less than 6 hours at a stretch.
-These are some result from a Murmuras study with 860 participants from Germany, in which real smartphone data was analyzed.
+A large proportion of the working population still uses their smartphone after 11 pm.
+At the same time, 65% of phone alarm clocks ring before 7 am.
+In every fifth night, smartphone free time is less than 6 hours at a stretch.
+These are results from a Murmuras study with 860 participants from Germany, where real smartphone data was analyzed.
 The sleep study ran, with the consent of the test persons, from July until October 2020.

-The collected data now allow objective insights into the sleeping habits of Germans: When does the alarm clock ring in the morning?
-How often do people snooze alarm clock?
+The collected data allows objective insights into German sleeping habits: When does the alarm clock ring in the morning?
+How often do people snooze it?
 What are the last used apps in the evening?
-From when to when is the longest cell phone free time (= max. sleeping time in a row)?
+From when to when is the longest smartphone free time (= max. sleeping time in a row)?

-At around 40% of the mornings a phone alarm is set
+40% of mornings a phone alarm is set

-“Buy an alarm clock, banish the smartphone from the bedroom,” says Prof. Alexander Markowetz, co-founder of Murmuras and author of the book “Digitaler Burnout”.
-Quickly turn off your cell phone alarm clock, read WhatsApp messages, click on YouTube or Instagram Link.
-This is how many young smartphone users spend their mornings in bed.
-Even though the philosopher Henry David Thoreau already noted in the 19th century that the awakening hour is the most memorable season of the day.
-Nevertheless the smartphone is often a firm component of the morning routine.
-Data from the Murmuras sleep study show: At 39% of the mornings Germans use an alarm clock, under the week the value lies even with 45%.
-After the alarm clock app, WhatsApp is the most popular first application in the morning (18%).
+“Buy an alarm clock, banish the smartphone from the bedroom,” says Prof. Alexander Markowetz, co-founder of Murmuras and author of the book “Digital Burnout”.
+Quickly turning off the smartphone alarm, reading WhatsApp messages, YouTube or Instagram – this is how many young smartphone users are spending their mornings in bed.
+Even though philosopher Henry David Thoreau already noted in the 19th century that the awakening hour is the most memorable season of the day.
+Despite this century-old insight, the smartphone is often an essential component of the morning routine.
+Data from the Murmuras sleep study shows, that in 39% of mornings Germans use an alarm clock, on weekdays the value is even higher at 45%.
+After alarm clock app, WhatsApp is the most popular first application in the morning (18%).

-In 65% of the mornings working people set the alarm before 7 am
+65% of mornings, working people set the alarm earlier than 7 am

-At two thirds of the mornings the employed Germans set their phone alarm clock between 4:00 - 6:59 o’clock.
-90% of the phone alarms start before 8 a.m.
-Students however set their alarm clock about one hour later on average: Here the alarm clock starts with 68% of the test persons before 7:59 and with 91% of the users before 9 o’clock.
+In two thirds of mornings, working Germans set their phone alarm clock between 4:00 - 6:59 am.
+90% of phone alarms are set before 8 am.
+Students set their alarm clock about one hour later on average: 68% of students set it before 7:59 am and 91% before 9 am.

-Younger people are using the smartphone later at night
+Younger people are using smartphones later at night

-At 60% of the nights employed persons still use their cell phone after 23 o’clock.
-For all phone users between 18-25 years, the figure is over 70%.
-In the age group over 40 the value is only 41%.
+60% of nights, working people still use their smartphone after 11 pm.
+For all phone users between 18-25 years, that figure is over 70%.
+In the age group over 40, only 41% use their smartphone late at night.

-In 20% of the nights employed persons have less than 6h smartphone free time
+20% of nights, employed persons have less than 6 hours of smartphone-free time

-Employed people had less than 6 hours of continuous smartphone-free time in every fifth night.
+Employed people had less than 6 hours of continuous smartphone-free time every fifth night.
 According to our measurements, these nights were either interrupted or ended with active app usage.
-Sessions, where only the cell phone start screen was opened, are not considered here.
-Thus, at least 20% of the nights participants also slept less than 6 hours in a row.
+Sessions where only the cell phone start screen was opened are not considered here.
+Thus, in at least 20% of nights, participants slept less than 6 hours in a row.

 How smartphone data can help sleep research

-For the Murmuras study, 860 test persons have agreed that each app usage is recorded to the second from July until October 2020.
-The data was processed in compliance with the GDPR and exclusively for scientific purposes.
-By asking of socio-demographic questions, the participants could be differentiated by age, gender and other markers.
-This method has various advantages over previous approaches, which investigated sleep behavior through surveys or laboratory experiments.
+For the Murmuras study, 860 test persons agreed to have their smartphone behavior recorded from July until October 2020, accurate to the second.
+The data was processed in compliance with GDPR and exclusively for scientific purposes.
+Participants answered socio-demographic questions to be differentiated by age, gender and other markers.
+This method has various advantages over traditional approaches, which investigate sleep behavior through surveys or laboratory experiments.
 Test persons can participate in scientific studies in large numbers and without great effort.
-At the same time, thousands of objective data points on the real behavior of the test persons are collected.
-Highly individualized analyses can be carried out over a longer period of time and risk profiles can be identified more easily; e.g. also changes in behavior due to corona.
-By adding context-triggered questionnaires “You have just switched off your smartphone alarm.
-Are you still tired?” and wearables (e.g. recording pulse during the night), Murmuras is also working on additional methods to improve sleep research on a broad scale.
+At the same time, thousands of objective data points on the real behavior of test persons are collected.
+Highly individualized analyses can be carried out over a longer period of time and risk profiles can be identified more easily, including for example behavioral changes due to corona.
+By adding context-triggered questionnaires (“You have just switched off your smartphone alarm.
+Are you still tired?") and wearables (e.g. recording pulse during the night), Murmuras is also working on additional methods to improve sleep research on a broad scale.